bcapetillo-istari/rfi_comparison_script/README.md

    a.
 Add support for additional/missing columns.

    b.
 Add support for fuzzy-matching of column -> purpose (req ID, vendor response, supporting information, etc)

+   c.
+Add clear NOT_FOUND values for not existent or corrupted data.
 5. Add typing to code.